boypt/vmess2json/README.md

 optional arguments:
-  -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
+  -h, --help            show this help message and exit -m, --multiple        read multiple lines from stdin, each write to a json
+                        file named by remark, saving in current dir (PWD).
+  -o OUTPUT, --output OUTPUT
                         write output to file. default to stdout
 ```